o-Haxolotl-o/o-Haxolotl-o/README.md

 - 👋 Hi!
 I’m @o-Haxolotl-o
 - 🩷 I’m interested in various development levels from high to low, and how computers work
 - 🌱 I'm about to start C++ development
-- ➡️ My next project will likely be a desktop pet
+- ➡️ My next real project will likely be a desktop pet
 - 🐧 Just moved to Linux